surniaulula/wpsso-rrssb/readme.txt

 	* Updated the WpssoRrssbShortcodeSharing and WpssoRrssbWidgetSharing class methods to use the new WpssoRrssbSharing get_buttons_cache_exp() method.

 == Upgrade Notice ==

+= 1.5.2-dev.2 =

+(2017/11/26) Optimized the definition of cache ids when the transient cache is disabled.

 = 1.5.1 =